 Ms. Tucher’s appellate experience began as a law clerk.
 She clerked for Justice David Souter of the U.S. Supreme Court and Judge William Norris of the Ninth Circuit Court of Appeals.

 After clerking, Ms. Tucher tried 19 criminal cases to juries in Santa Clara County.
 Continuing in criminal law at Morrison & Foerster, Ms. Tucher has twice—for clients in unrelated cases—won the freedom of a man wrongfully imprisoned for a murder he did not commit.

 Ms. Tucher also teaches trade-secret law at Stanford Law School, and serves on the board of governors of the Northern California Chapter of the Association of Business Trial Lawyers.

-Ms. Tucher was included in Benchmark Litigation’s inaugural list of the “Top 250 Women in Litigation,” as well as being named one of its “Local Litigation Stars of California.”
+Ms. Tucher is included in Benchmark Litigation’s 2012 and 2013 lists of the “Top 250 Women in Litigation,” and has been named one of its “Local Litigation Stars of California” for 2013.
 Super Lawyers magazine lists Ms. Tucher among its 2013 Northern California “Super Lawyers.”
 And for her exoneration work in 2003, Ms. Tucher received the President’s Service Award from the Santa Clara County Trial Lawyers Association and was profiled on CBS News’ The Early Show as an “American Hero.”
 While a student, Ms. Tucher received Harry S. Truman and Herchel Smith Scholarships, was elected to the Order of the Coif, and served as book review editor for the Stanford Law Review.